gI0baI/fast-flags/README.md

 ```

 ### Anti-aliasing
-Sets the intensity of anti-aliasing by 0 (Default), 1, 2, 4, or 8; the higher the number, the more it may impact the performance
+Sets the intensity of anti-aliasing by 0 (Default), 1, 2, 4, or 8; the higher the number, the more it may affect performance

 ```json
 "FIntDebugForceMSAASamples": 1,